A Comprehensive Review of the Video-to-Text Problem: Datasets for Video-to-Text

 \subsubsection{Charades-Ego}

-More recently, \citet{Sigurdsson2018ActorVideos}, based on scripts from the Charades dataset \citep{Sigurdsson2016HollywoodUnderstanding}, proposed a new dataset for addressing one of the biggest bottlenecks facing egocentric vision research, providing a link from first-person to the abundant third-person data on the web~\citep{Sigurdsson2018ActorVideos}.
+More recently, \citet{Sigurdsson2018ActorVideos}, based on scripts from the Charades dataset \citep{Sigurdsson2016HollywoodUnderstanding}, proposed a new dataset for addressing one of the biggest bottlenecks facing egocentric vision research, providing a link from first-person to abundant third-person data on the web~\citep{Sigurdsson2018ActorVideos}.
 This dataset has 112 actors performing 157 different actions, with semantically paired first and third-person videos.
-Although these two datasets were not proposed for the VTT problem, the human-written scripts and descriptions included for each video allow their use as additional data for training and validating VTT models~\citep{Hu2019HierarchicalCaptioning}.
+Although these two datasets were not proposed for the VTT problem, the human-written scripts and descriptions included for each video allow their use as additional data to train and validate VTT models~\citep{Hu2019HierarchicalCaptioning}.